 About Tribal Gaming Contributions

-Under the Arizona Tribal-State Gaming Compacts, Tribes that operate casinos contribute 1 to 8 percent of their Class III Net Win on a quarterly basis to education, healthcare, and other programs that benefit Arizonans.
+Under the Arizona Tribal-State Gaming Compacts, Tribes that operate casinos contribute a percentage of their Class III Net Win on a quarterly basis to education, healthcare, and other programs that benefit Arizonans.
 Administered by ADG, 88 percent of tribal contributions are distributed to the Arizona Benefits Fund (ABF), while the other 12 percent are distributed to the cities, towns and counties of Arizona.
 From the 88 percent distributed to ABF, ADG receives the greater of 9 percent or $8 million dollars to fund its regulatory and administrative costs and 2 percent is distributed to its Division of Problem Gambling for the prevention, education, and treatment of problem gambling in the State.
 Remaining monies are distributed as follows:

 The ADG Division of Problem Gambling (DPG) offers a voluntary casino Self-Exclusion program, whereby patrons can choose to exclude themselves from Arizona Class III gaming casinos for a period of one, five or ten years.
 DPG Self-Exclusion staff work with gaming facilities on a daily basis to update the patron self-exclusion list.
 More information on self-exclusions can be found here.